Powder Snow

 |

-Iwanai Cat Skiing has some fun tree skiing in the “sidecountry” zones on the peripheries of the terrain.
-The tree spacing varies from sub-alpine where there are just smatterings of vegetation to lovely open trees further down and a small number of evergreens along with the many deciduous trees.
+Iwanai Cat Skiing has some fun tree skiing in the “sidecountry” zones on the peripheries of the terrain as well the "off-piste" where they have done a bit of grading to chop out the little trees.
+The tree spacing varies from sub-alpine where there are just smatterings of vegetation to lovely open trees further down and a small number of evergreens along with the many deciduous trees, as well some tight technical trees.
 Nothing’s particularly steep, but it’s pitchy enough to have plenty of fun.

 |